wordofwarning/wordofwarning.org/current/2017-haphazard/programme/index.md

 <a href="http://www.meggj.com" target="_blank">www.meggj.com</a>

 **At 2pm + 3.15pm<br>Nicola Smith | *#work***
 Roll up, roll up and watch the Smith family spin a plate, wear trick slippers, drop toy cars off a ladder, and magic stick letters to the wall.
 Rose-tinted spectacles available!
 **And from 2.15pm to 3.15pm<br>Nicola Smith | *#workshop***
 A drop-in plate-spinning workshop where you can come and have a go, perform in front of the red velver curtain and collect your special prize.
 <a href="http://nsartist.myportfolio.com" target="_blank">nsartist.myportfolio.com</a> | <a href="http://twitter.com/nsartist34" target="_blank">@nsartist34</a> + <a href="http://twitter.com/family_resident" target="_blank">@family_resident</a>

-**From 2.30pm to 3.15pm + from 3.30pm to 4pm<br>Grace Surman + Clare Dearnaley | *Film with Hope***
+**From 2.30pm to 3.15pm, and from 3.30pm to 4pm<br>Grace Surman + Clare Dearnaley | *Film with Hope***
 A nine-year-old child speaks to us directly about her lifetime work of raising her mother.
 (NB 15-minute video on loop.)

 **From 2.30pm to 4pm<br>Michael Gleave | *Space Adex***